Europe on the cheap... any info much appreciated. Best or cheapest places etc

 Staying a little further out of a major town will save you a lot of money.
 For example, staying in Venice itself in the summer is expensive, but for a fraction you could camp on La Guidecca and catch the ferry to Venice.

-Europe can be done on the cheap but you may have to work a little to get discounts, pick the right time of year to go, bargain for food and perhaps stay in hostels, campsites or on a floor. over 7 years ago
+Europe can be done on the cheap but you may have to work a little to get discounts, pick the right time of year to go, bargain for food and perhaps stay in hostels, campsites or on a floor. almost 8 years ago